[keith-snook.info]

 I try to keep the suffixes of the 3 RIAA time constants τ3 τ2 and τ1 in frequency order with τ3 assigned to the lowest frequency but it can be seen that swapping τ3 and τ1 makes no difference to the result ~ The standard [specification] for Vinyl disc playback or replay and record only has only 3 time constants and is only defined between 20Hz and 20kHz

-The RIAA Replay graph above shows the amplitude response A in dB against logarithmic frequency for the RIAA Standard curve as defined by its 3 time constants ~ Note this transfer function is for playback equalisation [EQ] of the signal from a magnetic pickup cartridge the output of which like an unloaded dynamo is proportional to frequency
+The magnetic cartridge RIAA replay graph above shows the amplitude response A in dB against logarithmic frequency for the RIAA curve as defined by its 3 time constants ~ The 3180µs pole corrects from 50Hz upward for the signal from a magnetic pickup which like a lightly loaded dynamo is proportional to frequency

-Ceramic and crystal cartridges have an output that is proportional to the the groove amplitude so do not require the 3180µs time constant as I mention here with reference to the QUAD QC22 and its excellent EF86 valve phono stage ~ They may still need the other time constants provided by the reduced playback curve Ceramic RIAA graph above
+Ceramic and crystal cartridges have an output that is proportional to the the groove amplitude so do not require the 3180µs time constant as I mention here with reference to the QUAD QC22 and its simple EF86 valve phono stage ~ They may still need the other time constants provided by the reduced ceramic cartridge RIAA replay EQ

-A magnetic cartridge could be moving magnet moving coil or moving iron but whatever type it is when correctly loaded it should have an output that increases at 6dB/octave [6dB/oct] which is the inverse of the slopes of the RIAA Replay graph between 50Hz to 500Hz and 2122Hz to >100kHz although the standard is only defined between 20Hz and 20kHz
+A magnetic cartridge may be a moving magnet or moving coil or moving iron but whatever type it is when correctly loaded it should have an output that increases at 6dB/octave [6dB/oct] which is the inverse of the slopes of the RIAA Replay graph between 50Hz to 500Hz and 2122Hz to >100kHz although the standard is only defined between 20Hz and 20kHz

 Now may be a good time to read Ref.1 at least from p.100 onward

-The RIAA Record graph above shows the response of the output from a magnetic cartridge but is also the EQ curve for the voltage to a record cutting lathe that uses a magnetic cutting head which most do although some are piezo and so use an inverse of the Ceramic RIAA EQ curve ~ However your vinyl records are produced and cut that's what you get
+The RIAA Record EQ graph above is also the response of the output from a magnetic cartridge as well as the EQ curve for the voltage to a record cutting lathe that uses a magnetic cutting head which most do although some are piezo and so use an inverse of the Ceramic RIAA EQ curve but however your vinyl records are cut that's what you get

-If a level frequency signal is fed to a magnetic cutting head the amplitude of the cut groove will reduce 6dB/oct due to the cutter impedance increasing proportionally with frequency ~ This makes the maximum velocity of the cutter constant as indicated by the same slope at the zero crossings pictured below ~ This is referred to as Constant Velocity
+If a level frequency signal is fed to a magnetic cutting head the amplitude of the groove will reduce 6dB/oct due to the cutter impedance increasing proportionally with frequency ~ This makes the maximum velocity of the cutter constant as indicated below by the same slope of the zero crossing point tangents ~ This is referred to as Constant Velocity

-With RIAA Record EQ applied the frequencies 50.05Hz to 500.5Hz and 2122Hz to 20kHz sent to a magnetic cutter will give a constant Amplitude cut because the 6dB/oct fall of the cutting head current is negated by the 6dB/oct rise due to EQ
+With RIAA Record EQ applied the frequencies 50.05Hz to 500.5Hz and 2122Hz to 20kHz to a magnetic cutter will give a constant Amplitude cut because the 6dB/oct fall of the head current is negated by the 6dB/oct rise due to the Record EQ

 A 12" Long Playing [LP] microgroove disc turning at 33⅓ rpm has a linear velocity of about 0.5m/s [50cm/s] at the outside edge and at a squeeze fits an average 100 grooves/cm when using variable pitch spacing ~ The highest obtainable recorded velocity cannot exceed the linear velocity due to the flat face and 45˚ back angle of the cutting tool

-Like voltage or current slew rates the peak excursion of the cut needs to be known and with RIAA EQ and ≈100 grooves/cm this can be ≈40µm either side of groove centre ~ Ignoring the linear velocity and position on the disc the maximum cut velocity of a sine wave will occur at 20kHz and can be determined from the diagram shown
+For calculating any slew rate the peak excursion of the signal needs to be known and with ≈100 grooves/cm the cut can swing ≈40µm either side of groove centre ~ Ignoring linear velocity and position on the disc the maximum velocity of recorded audio occurs at 20kHz and can be determined from the diagram shown

-At 20kHz the period of one cycle is 2π=50µs so t=25µs is the duration of a ±40µm excursion ~ 80µm/25µs =5m/s and this is less than the true slew rate but 10x the highest linear velocity so cannot be cut in practice ~ The zero crossing maximum velocity will actually be π/2 times greater at 7.854m/s
+The period of one cycle of 20kHz is 2π=50µs so tr=25µs is the duration of a ±40µm excursion ~ 80µm/25µs =5m/s shown dotted is less than the true slew rate but 10x the highest linear velocity so cannot possibly be cut ~ The zero crossing maximum velocity will actually be π/2 times greater at 7.854m/s

 Remember the little bend in the RIAA curve around 1kHz it is actually a step of 12.5dB [4.217x] between 50.05Hz to 500.5Hz and 2122Hz to 20kHz as seen in the constant amplitude Ceramic EQ curve so the maximum recorded velocity at 20kHz is reduced to ≈1.86m/s [186cm/s] which still cannot be cut